 Student At Your Desk

-For the Honours Academy, it is very important that Honours education is accessible for all students who are willing and able to do more.
+The Honours Academy finds it very important that Honours education is accessible for all students who are willing and able to do more.
 Achieving a varied intake of students into Honours education has therefore been a major policy focus for several years.
-Partly by appointing talent coaches and mentors who are the first in their family to follow an academic study programme and/or have a non-Western background, the Honours Academy is aiming for a student population that is a reflection of society.
-To promote inclusiveness, the Honours College has established a working group in this area, whose first projects can be launched in 2018.
+Partly by appointing talent coaches and mentors who are the first in their family to follow an academic study programme and/or have an immigration background, the Honours Academy is aiming for a student population that is a reflection of society.
+To promote inclusiveness, the Honours College has established a working group in this area.
 In addition, the Pre-University College is working in conjunction with Saturday schools in the Schilderswijk district of The Hague, in order to reach a new target group of school students (read more about this under Partners).

 The formal basis of the Honours Academy is laid down in the Joint Regulations of the faculties of Leiden University.